 Follow Alan on Facebook and Twitter

-THURSDAY: Partly cloudy with highs in the upper 40s.
+THURSDAY: Still mostly cloudy and cool with highs in the upper 40s.